chimera-linux/cports/Packaging.md

 to C++ (which is more strictly typed, especially in those contexts) or overall less prone to such shortcuts.

-In case of indirect function call breakage, there are two ways to fix this:

-1) Patching the code.
-This is usually better.
-2) Adding `cfi-genptr` to `hardening`.
-This enables special CFI mode that relaxes pointer type checks.
-The first example would work with that, but note that qualifiers (e.g. `const`) still need to match.

 Note that there are two other caveats to Clang CFI in our case:

 1) It is not cross-DSO; checks are performed only within the executable or library and not for any external API.
 Correct cross-DSO CFI requires support in the C standard library.
-The `cfi-genptr` method also would not work with cross-DSO CFI.
 2) It is currently only available on the `x86_64` and `aarch64` targets.
    On other targets it is silently ignored (so you do not need to set it conditionally).